ThalesGroup/scio/docs/src/user_guide/installation_compatibility.rst

 Supported Data Types
 --------------------
 The package is **fully compatible** and tested with ``torch.half`` (float16), ``torch.float`` (float32) and ``torch.double`` (float64) data types.
 However, we **discourage** the use of gradient-based algorithms with ``torch.half`` data, as they can easily generate irrelevant results due to potential ``nan`` values.
 Finally, note that ``faiss``-related operations temporarily convert to 32 bits data independently of the input type.

+There is currently no support for ``torch.bfloat16`` but do not hesitate to express interest by opening a related issue.